f5devcentral/f5-automation-labs/docs/class2/module2/lab1.rst

 #.
 You should now see a collection named ``F5_Postman_Workflows`` in your
-   Postman Collections sidebar, in some cases the Collections don't appear until Postman has been closed an relaunched.
+   Postman Collections sidebar, in some cases the Collections don't appear until Postman has been closed and relaunched.

 Task 2 - Install f5-postman-workflows into your Postman Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To utilize the helper functions the framework includes, we must install those functions into the Postman Client.
+To utilize the helper functions included in the framework, we must install those functions into the Postman Client.
 The installation helpers perform the following tasks: